 Place the cocoa powder in a medium heatproof bowl.
 Add the boiling water and whisk until smooth; set aside.

 Place the sugar, flour, baking powder, baking soda, and salt in the bowl of a stand mixer fitted with the paddle attachment and whisk to combine.
 (Alternatively, use an electric hand mixer and large bowl.)
 Add the eggs, milk, oil, and vanilla.
 Beat on medium speed until smooth and fluffy, about 2 minutes.
 Add the cocoa mixture and beat on low speed until just combined, about 1 minute more.
 The batter will be thin.
 Transfer the batter to the baking dish.

-Bake for 30 minutes.
-Rotate the baking dish and bake until a tester inserted in the center of the cake comes out clean, 20 to 30 minutes more.
+Bake until a tester inserted in the center of the cake comes out clean, 30 to 40 minutes.
 Remove the pan to a wire rack and let cool until warm to the touch, about 1 hour.
 Meanwhile, make the frosting.

-Make the frosting: Place the honey peanut butter, butter, and powdered sugar in a clean and dry stand mixer fitted with the paddle attachment.
+Make the frosting: Place the honey peanut butter, butter, and 1/3 cup of the powdered sugar in a clean and dry stand mixer fitted with the paddle attachment.
 (Alternatively, use an electric hand mixer and large bowl.)
 Beat on low speed until incorporated.
+Taste and add more powdered sugar as desired.
 Increase the speed to medium and beat until fluffy and lightened in color, about 3 minutes.